igrek51/wat/README.md

 ## Import

 ### Insta-Load
-If you want to debug something quickly without restarting, you can even use this inspector **without installing anything**.
+If you want to quickly debug something, you can use this inspector **without installing anything**, in the same session.

 Load it on the fly by pasting this snippet to your Python interpreter:
 ```python